Residents who are pension-age and residents with

 Badge (copy of both sides showing serial number and expiry

-- Proof that applicant is currently in receipt of the HIGHER rate
+- Proof that you currently receive the HIGHER rate MOBILITY

-- Proof that applicant is in receipt of War Pensioner's Mobility
+- Proof that you receive a War Pensioner's Mobility Supplement

 If you are not in receipt of any of the above benefits or a blue